 However, the simple reality is that if you’re starting out with low levels of muscular development along with a high body fat percentage, your initial phase of training (whether it’s a bulk or a cut) is likely going to result in a physique that you’re temporarily dissatisfied with regardless.

-If you truly want to build a great body and are in this for the long run, then you have to accept that the process requires time, patience and hard work, and that there’s no “magic bullet” that is going to take you straight from where you are now straight to your ultimate physique.
+If you truly want to build a great body and are in this for the long run, then you have to accept that the process requires time, patience, and hard work.
+There’s no “magic bullet” that is going to take you straight from where you are now straight to your ultimate physique.

 It’s important that you shift into a longer term mindset and recognize that even if cutting down to 12% body fat did temporarily give you a thinner appearance, it’s ultimately just a stepping stone on the path to your final goal.